uploadcare/uploadcare-wordpress/readme.txt

 == Upgrade Notice ==

 = 3.0.0 =
-Brand new plugin, rewritten from scratch.
+Brand new plug-in, rewritten from scratch.
+Note that forks from older plugins (v2.*) won't be compatible with the new version.
 In addition to uploading files it now supports Adaptive Delivery which improves image appearance on all devices and increases page load speed.
 Transfer Media Library files to your Uploadcare storage.
 Intuitive settings.

 = 2.2.0 =
 If you were controlling source tabs via "finetuning" setting, you should delete it and set new "source tab" config.